Guide to Good Privacy Practices

 Government retention schedules beyond the FOIPPA requirements outlined above are defined in the Administrative Records Classification System (ARCS) and the Operational Records Classification Systems (ORCS).

 A service provider is a person retained under contract to perform services for government.
-Personal information generated by a service provider under contract to the government is subject to the requirements of FOIPPA.
+Personal information collected, created, used, disclosed or stored by a service provider under contract to the government is subject to the requirements of FOIPPA.
 You must ensure that all service providers are aware of their responsibilities and obligations under the law.
 This includes all employees and associates of the service provider who have access to, custody or control of the personal information.

 Contractors or service providers who collect or create personal information are required to complete privacy training.